ZakirG/StickyBrain/README.md

 ### 2. Configure Environment

-Add to your `.env.local` file in the project root:
+Create `.env.local` file in the project root:

 ```bash
 # Required: OpenAI API key for embeddings and summaries